FusionAuth/fusionauth-site/site/_posts/2021-03-16-securely-implement-oauth-vuejs.md

 We can then read environment variables by writing `process.env.` in front of the environment variable's name whenever we need them in our code.

-Since the `.env` file is ignored by git because of the `.gitignore` file, you will notice an `.env.example` file in the source code.
-To run on your local machine, rename that file to `.env` and add your Client Id, Client Secret, etc.
+> ***Important*** If a `.gitignore` file was not generated for you automatically - please do so now.
+You will want to add the entries of
+> - node_modules
+> - *.env
+>
+> To this file

-Here is the sample code for an Express server that makes use of all our installed packages:
+Here is the sample code for an Express server that makes use of all our installed packages

 ```javascript
 const express = require("express");